nnoor20/Image-Processing-FInal-Project/README.md

 # Face, License Plate, and Lane Detection - December 2023

+📄 You can read the full project report here: [Presentation.pdf](Presentation.pdf)

 ## Overview
 This project, created for the Image Processing course final in December 2023 by Noora Noor and Christina Chum, focuses on implementing various image processing techniques, including Face Detection, License Plate Detection, and Lane Detection.
 The project is implemented in Python and utilizes Google Colab, OpenCV, and Matplotlib.